TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 ![](4.5.2-fig-25.png)

-Let’s dive into “Deletion activity per resource” widget by opening it in **Interactive Analytics** page.
+Let's dive into “Deletion activity per resource” widget by opening it in **Interactive Analytics** page.
 You get the same information shown on the widget, but this time you can adjust it.
-I’ve made each time block to be 10 minute instead of 1 hour so I can see the changes better.
+I've made each time block to be 10 minute instead of 1 hour so I can see the changes better.

 ![](4.5.2-fig-26.png)

 Note that not all activities show the actual resource name being added/modified/deleted.
-In the following screenshot, I’ve highlighted in green where the affected resource name being shown, and in orange where it is not captured.
+In the following screenshot, I've highlighted in green where the affected resource name being shown, and in orange where it is not captured.

 ![](4.5.2-fig-27.png)

 All the columns above are Log Insight field, a type of variable.
 Each extracted field has its own rules for extraction.
 Log Insight scans events and extracts fields whenever predefined patterns get matched.
-Let’s take vmw_vr_ops_username as an example, and shows its extraction formula.
+Let's take vmw_vr_ops_username as an example, and shows its extraction formula.

 | ![](4.5.2-fig-28.png) | ![](4.5.2-fig-29.png) |
 |-----------------------|-----------------------|

 All the VMware extracted fields are prefixed with **vmw_** followed by the product name.

-We’re now ready to evaluate the filters used in the preceding chart.
+We're now ready to evaluate the filters used in the preceding chart.
 It requires three filters working together, meaning they all must be true.
-It’s an AND operator, not an OR operator.
+It's an AND operator, not an OR operator.

 ![](4.5.2-fig-30.png)